 Author: George Kyeyune

-The Margaret Trowell School of Industrial and Fine Arts (MTSIFA)
+Makerere Art School (Renamed The Margaret Trowell School of Industrial and Fine Arts (MTSIFA))

 Makerere Art School started informally with a handful of students who turned up one evening at the porch of Mrs. Margaret Trowell’s house at Mulago, Kampala, Uganda, in 1937.
-These teachers and hospital dressers returned to Trowell from time to time to learn a new language of paintig.
+These teachers and hospital dressers returned to Trowell from time to time to learn a new pictorial language of painting.
 Trowell was not the first person to teach painting; Mary Fisher, also a Briton, had two years earlier been posted to Gayaza, a girl’s school near Kampala, as an art teacher, as indeed some art classes were being conducted in other missionary schools.
-But it was Trowell who raised the profile of art education in the region when she convinced the principal of Makerere College in 1940, to include art among the subjects.
+But it was Trowell who raised the profile of art education in the region when she convinced the principal of Makerere College in 1940, to include art among the College’s subjects.
 Makerere was in the years leading to the First World War becoming a major institution for higher education in the region.
 Trowell is also credited for steering the art school in turbulent times when its closure seemed inevitable.
 When for example in 1949, Makerere entered a special relationship with London University, Trowell rejected this arrangement because she feared her art school would lose the African identity she had scrupulously put together for over a decade.
 She directly negotiated with the Slade School (also under the University of London) for a diploma which ensured that a foreign qualification did not affect the African features of her curriculum.

 Trowell’s retirement in 1958 coincided with the award of the first diploma and as a gesture of appreciation for putting together a formidable art Institution, Makerere Art School was named after her.
 Unlike Trowell, her successor, Cecil Todd did not pay much attention to past traditions in the development of a modern African Art School.
 He placed emphasis on a detailed consideration of technique and art history as an academic discipline; he had been appointed to institute a 1940-50s Western Art School structure.
 He expanded the School by introducing new courses and recruiting new staff, largely form the UK.
 As student numbers increased, drawn from the East African region, and beyond, the School achieved international fame and respect.

 Makerere’s optimism and rapid progress waned when Idi Amin captured state power in 1971.
-Amin’s regime was brutal and anarchic which, forced many people particularly the educated into exile.
+Amin’s regime was brutal and anarchic which forced many people, particularly the educated, into exile.
 Todd left the country in 1972, Jonathan Kingdon succeeded him but he too left after two years.
 Ali Darwish from Zanzibar became the new head and in 1975, handed over to George Kakooza (the first Ugandan to head the School).
 F.X.
 Nnaggenda took over from Kakooza in 1981 but gave up the job after one year because he wanted to concentrate on his studio practice.
 It is noteworthy that in spite of the repressive political conditions of the 70s and early 80s, Makerere Art School survived and students created graphical but veiled images that expressed disgust for their leaders.
 Amin was deposed in 1979 and Uganda staggered from one confused regime to another, until 1986 when Yoweri Museveni took over power and restored political stability.
 Within a few years, the economy improved powered by the private sector.